IARCbioinfo/snpeff_annotation-nf/README.md

 # snpeff_annotation-nf
-## Nextflow pipeline to annotate VCF files with SnpEff and dbSnp
+## Nextflow DSL2 pipeline to annotate VCF files with SnpEff and dbSnp

-This repository contains a Nextflow pipeline for annotating genetic variants in VCF (Variant Call Format) files.
+This repository contains a Nextflow DSL2 pipeline for annotating genetic variants in VCF files using SnpEff and dbSnp database.
 The pipeline processes input VCF files, performs various annotations, and generates a comprehensive annotation file.

 ## Prerequisites